sleak-lbl/weekly-emails/items/mongodb.md

 earlier.
 General compatablity issues are summarized here:
 <https://docs.mongodb.com/manual/release-notes/4.0-compatibility/>.

-As part of this process, last Tuesday (April 27) we set `featureCompatibilityVersion` to 3.6 on mongodb05/06 (aka mongodb01/02) (<https://docs.mongodb.com/manual/release-notes/3.6-compatibility/#backwards-incompatible-features>) and updated to SCRAM authentication (<https://docs.mongodb.com/manual/release-notes/3.0-scram/>) mongodb07 already had these set so was not changed.
+As part of this process, on April 27 we set `featureCompatibilityVersion` to 3.6 on mongodb05/06 (aka mongodb01/02) (<https://docs.mongodb.com/manual/release-notes/3.6-compatibility/#backwards-incompatible-features>) and updated to SCRAM authentication (<https://docs.mongodb.com/manual/release-notes/3.0-scram/>) mongodb07 already had these set so was not changed.
 We do not anticipate any impact from this change but please let us know if you observed any issues.

-In addition to the changes above we will also have to change mongodb07 to pv1
+In addition to the changes above we have also changed mongodb07 to pv1
 <https://docs.mongodb.com/manual/reference/replica-set-protocol-versions/#modify-replica-set-protocol-version>.
-We do not expect user impact from this either but to separate out changes we will perform this change tomorrow, Tuesday May 4th.
+We do not expect user impact from this either but to separate out changes we performed this change on May 4th.